chimwopara/wopara/chimos/src/txt/SECURITY.md

-# Security at Fromsupply 🚀
+# Security at Chimos 🚀

 *_"Stay vigilant, secure boldly, and innovate responsibly."_*

-At Fromsupply, **your insight is our superpower.** By reporting bugs and vulnerabilities, you help create a safer, more robust environment for every user.
+At Chimos, **your insight is our superpower.** By reporting bugs and vulnerabilities, you help create a safer, more robust environment for every user.
 We’ve drawn inspiration from the great designers and tech innovators whose relentless pursuit of excellence fuels our commitment to security.

 ---